VOCALS and TRUMPET

 A Texas girl born and raised, listened to Motown hits on KILT in Houston.
 Grew up and joined a band.
 Toured nationally and internationally and shared the stage with lots of hitmakers including James Brown, Aretha Franklin, Bette Midler, The Beach Boys, Earth Wind and Fire, The Isley Brothers, Tracy Nelson, Elton John, the Village People, Jay Leno and more.
-In Colorado she sang lead with The Legendary 4Nikators, and with Chris Daniels in Spoons.
+In Colorado she sang lead with The Legendary 4Nikators, with Chris Daniels in Spoons, and as part of Timm Duffy's Orchestra of Clouds..
 In Austin she has sung backup with Sara Hickman and lead with Hotcakes, Reunion Band, The Atlantics, The Fabulous Chevelles and Big Time.
+Lorrie recorded with John Denver on his song "Sister Cities".
 She writes, records and performs original songs with her husband Bradley Kopp.

 BRADLEY KOPP, LEAD GUITAR/VOCALS

 Bradley has enjoyed a long career as a guitarist, producer and recording engineer.
 Based in Austin, Texas, he has toured internationally and/or performed in concerts, nightclubs, and television appearances, notably The Tonight Show with Jay Leno.
 His performing/recording resume includes Joe Ely, Jimmie Dale Gilmore, Alejandro Escovedo, Charlie Robison, Iain Matthews, Jerry Jeff Walker, Bob Livingston and Eliza Gilkyson.
 Bradley has over 80 album credits to date, and continues to balance live performance with his production career.